 Step 3: Fill and Bake

-- Remove the phyllo cups from the freezer, fill each one with 1.5-2 teaspoons of filling (pic 1) and bake them in one of three ways until golden brown.
+- Bake in Oven: Remove the phyllo cups from the freezer, fill each one with 1.5-2 teaspoons of filling (see picture 1).
+Place the prepared phyllo cups on a parchment-lined baking sheet and bake them in a preheated oven at 350°F for 8 minutes or until they are golden brown (Pic 2)

 - If substituting amchur, add 1 ½ tablespoons lemon or lime juice instead.

 - Do not overfill the phyllo cups.
-You will get the best results if you fill each phyllo cup as even as possible.
+You will get the best results if you fill each phyllo cup as evenly as possible.
 I fill mine with about 1.5 teaspoons of the potato filling.

-- Dahi-Bhalla Chaat
+- Creamy Dahi-Bhalla Chaat

 📖 Recipe